opencrvs/opencrvs-core/infrastructure/mongodb/README.md

 ### How to create new production credentials for applications

 1. Create a new user creation entry to `infrastructure/mongodb/docker-entrypoint-initdb.d/create-mongo-users.sh`.
-This file is run on fresh installations of OpenCRVS meaning that MongoDB directory is completely empty when the stack is started.
+This file is run on fresh installations of OpenCRVS, meaning that the MongoDB directory is completely empty when the stack is started.

 ```sh
 mongo <<EOF